-Mr. Xu Daping (徐大平), aged 78, is an independent non-executive Director of our Company.
-He served as a technician of the No.1 Engineering Bureau of the Ministry of Hydropower from July 1967 to April 1979, professor and president of Gezhou Dam Hydropower Engineering Institute from April 1979 to November 1993, professor and deputy director of Beijing Dynamics and Economics Institute from November 1993 to September 1995, professor, principal and secretary of party committee of North China Power University from September 1995 to March 2009, and retired in March 2009.
-Mr. Xu graduated from Tsinghua University and obtained a bachelor's degree majoring in thermal engineering surveying and automatic control.
+Mr. Xu Daping (徐大平), aged 78, is an independent non-executive Director and a member of the Remuneration and Nomination Committee of our Company.
+Mr. Xu served as a technician of the No.1 Engineering Bureau of the Ministry of Hydropower from July 1967 to April 1979, professor and president of Gezhou Dam Hydropower Engineering Institute from April 1979 to November 1993, professor and deputy director of Beijing Dynamics and Economics Institute from November 1993 to September 1995, professor, principal and secretary of party committee of North China Power University from September 1995 to March 2009, and retired in March 2009.
+Mr. Xu served as an independent non-executive Director of the Company since November 2020.
+Mr. Xu graduated from Tsinghua University majoring in thermal engineering surveying and automatic control.
 Mr. Xu holds the title of professor.